george-prisma/prisma-graphql-pagination-tutorial/README.md

 npm run dev
 ```

 Well done!
-Now you can navigate to `http://localhost:4000` in your browser to explore the API of your `Apollo server`.
+Now you can navigate to `http://localhost:4000` in your browser to explore the API of your `Apollo Server`.

 </details>